Secondary & General Paper

 Nicole Leong Shi Min

-Pursuing a Law Degree at Singapore Management University
+Pursuing a Law Degree at SMU

 I am extremely thankful to Ms Chew and Mrs Yeo for their guidance and mentorship.
 They delivered engaging lessons and were attuned to the individual needs of their students.